Genesee (automobile)

-A 7-passenger tourer body was fitted, painted an upholstered in black with gold trimming and leather.
+A 7-passenger tourer body was fitted, painted and upholstered in black with gold trimming and leather.
 Plans were made to produce a range of body styles, with prices ranging from $7,000 to $10,000, but production never eventuated.
 The Genesee was too big and cumbersome to be a practical vehicle.

-One of the people behind the building of the Genesee prototype was Batavia dentist, Dr Harvey Burkhart, who was elected mayor of Batavia when it became a city in 1915.
+One of the people behind the building of the Genesee prototype was Dr. Harvey Burkhart, who was elected mayor of Batavia when it became a city in 1915.
 Burkhart used the Genesee prototype as his private car for many years.